see more news & events

 Law School Students should contact the Capital University Law School Admissions Office.

-You should file for aid early.
+You should file for aid early each year you plan to be enrolled.

 Additional loan assistance may be available for students who need extra financing.
 Terms are often similar to the federal loans, but because they aren't guaranteed by the government, interest and guarantee fees may be higher.
 Review the Alternative Student Loan page for more information about these loans.